chadlaing/Panseq/README.md

 * 'runMode' can be either 'novel' or 'pan', for novel-region finding and pan-genome analyses respectively.

+* 'queryFile' is an input file of fasta-formatted sequences.
+If the mode is set to 'pan', this causes the sequences in queryFile to be used instead of generating a pan-genome.
+Thus, the distribution and SNPs of the input sequences will be determined for all genomes in the queryDirectory.

-* 'storeAlleles' if set to 1, will store the allele matching the query sequence for each of the genomes.
+* 'storeAlleles' if set to 1, will store the allele matching the query sequence for each of the genomes and output them to locus_alleles.txt

+* 'allelesToKeep' if set, and if storeAlleles is selected, determines the number of alleles per genome to keep, if multiple exist.
+They will be output to the locus_alleles.txt file, and every allele after the first will be appended with a _a# tag, where # is the allele number (eg. _a2).

-* 'nameOrId' defaults to id and determines whether the individual locus ID string of numbers is output, or the name based on the query sequence in the files: pan_genome.txt core_snps.txt, binary_table.txt and snp_table.txt
+* 'nameOrId' defaults to id and determines whether the individual locus ID string of numbers is output, or the name based on the query sequence in the files binary_table.txt and snp_table.txt

 * 'frameshift' defaults to 0, and includes frameshift only differences in SNP counts.
 Default behavior is to include only positions where there are also nucleotide differences.
 If gap-only differences are required, set this option to 1.

-## What format should my uploaded sequences be in? ##
+* 'overwrite' defaults to 0, and determined whether or not the specified baseDirectory will be overwritten if it already exists.
+This will cause all data in the existing directory to be lost.

+## Format of multi-fasta files ##

 Panseq currently only accepts fasta or multi-fasta formatted files.
 More than one genome may be in a single file, but for all genomes consisting of more than one contig, a distinct identifier must be present in the fasta header of each contig belonging to the same genome.
 For example, you have just assembled a new genome and are eager to analyze it.
 Your file consists of a number of contigs, similar to: